andreamurillomtz/EE260/morea/home.md

 ## About the instructor

-[Philip Johnson](https://philipmjohnson.org) is a Professor of Information and Computer Sciences at the University of Hawaii.
+[Christopher Manloloyo](https://philipmjohnson.org) is a Professor of Information and Computer Sciences at the University of Hawaii.
 His research interests include climate change, educational technology, software engineering, and serious games.
 He is currently an active developer of [RadGrad](https://radgrad.org), an open source software system based on Javascript, Typescript, React, and Meteor.